 2017 is proving to be one of the most promising years for job seekers (Stocksnap.io)

-LinkedIn recently published a list of the most promising jobs of 2017, compiling data about job growth, salary, and advancement options to create an easy-to-understand score with which one can evaluate different occupations.
+LinkedIn published a list of the most promising jobs of 2017, using data about job growth, salary, and advancement options to create an easy-to-understand score with which one can evaluate different occupations.
 The following 8 occupations received the highest scores in their research, beginning with a 10 for a customer success manager and ending with a 7 for a programme manager.
 This means that jobseekers looking for positions that will lead to greater futures should seriously consider searching for one of these fantastic jobs:

 1. Customer Success Manager